 Many of the home health therapists that recommend Therabands and Theraputty say their home health companies provided these for the patients to keep at no extra cost.

-If your company does not, you can purchase Therabands on Amazon but more than likely your company should provide them for you.
+If your company does not, you can purchase Therabands yourself on Amazon but more than likely your company should provide them for you.

-9. A Gait Belt
+9. Gait Belt

 10. Portable UBE

-The UBE shown linked above is lightweight and easy to carry with you for those patients that would benefit from it.
+This UBE, like the one shown, above is lightweight and easy to carry with you for those patients that would benefit from it.

-If I missed any crucial items, please let me know in the comments below and I can add it to the list.
+If I missed any crucial items, please let me know in the comments below and I can add them to the list.